Judiciary of Vermont: Supreme Court

-In 2008, justices were paid $129,245 annually.
-This ranks 41st in the nation.
+As of 2023, the chief justice was paid $201,150 and the associate justices were paid $191,977 annually.

 County courts

 The state constitution provides for the creation of lower courts that may have original and appellate jurisdiction and be divided into geographical and functional divisions, "as provided by law or by judicial rules adopted by the Supreme Court not inconsistent with law."
 The state constitution also provides that state courts may act as both courts of law and courts of equity.

 Vermont Statutes have established a number of courts, each exercising jurisdiction in one of the 14 Vermont counties.
 The courts are based in shire towns (County seats), where the courthouses are located.
 The state's attorney may earn $89,003.20 annually.
 The county sheriff may earn $65,790.40 annually.

 In 2010 the court system was integrated.
 The criminal, civil, family and environmental courts became part of a new Superior Court.
 The Probate Court was merged with the family court in February 2011 and all applicable county employees became state employees.